New Duke Law center will delve into science of criminal justice

 Duke researchers receive Greenwall Foundation grant to address issues of AI-enabled health care delivery

-Arti Rai, Faculty Co-Director of The Center for Innovation Policy at Duke Law, is one of the principal investigators for this one-year grant from The Greenwall Foundation.
-Read more here.
+Faculty Co-Director, Professor Arti Rai, is one of the principal investigators for this one-year grant from The Greenwall Foundation.

 Research in the physical sciences and engineering yields results important to technological innovation, national security, and economic growth.
 But since the end of the Cold War, public funding of work in these fields has lagged in relation to the size of the economy, expenditures by governments of other countries, and our own government’s support of the biological and medical sciences.
 Building on presentations at a CIP conference in Washington, this white paper documents the extent of the deficit, explains how it came about and why attempts to correct it have failed, shows that non-federal government sources of funding (industry, universities, and philanthropy) have not stepped up to compensate, and discusses what steps beyond the FY 2018 Consolidated Omnibus Appropriations Act increases are needed.